AyushiRwt20/BREAST_CANCER_PREDICTION/README.md

 ## Data

 The breast cancer dataset used in this project is available at https://www.kaggle.com/datasets/merishnasuwal/breast-cancer-prediction-dataset.
-Please provide proper attribution to the dataset source.